YanCotta/YanCotta/README.md

   - Thesis: Differentiating Factual Belief, Imagination & Religous Credence - A Systematic Theory of Cognitive Attitudes
   ---

-  ## 🚀 Featured Projects
+  ## 🚀 My Elephants' Graveyard

-  Here is a comprehensive showcase of my projects (ALL FOR MY OWN LEARNING PURPOSES, since I learn better with Project Based Learning {PBL}), demonstrating my skills in building production-grade, scalable, and innovative AI systems from end to end across multiple domains.
+  Here is where all my projects come to die lol (most are never completed, since they are all for my own learning purposes {I do better with Project Based Learning - PBL}).
+They demonstrate my skills in building production-grade, scalable, and innovative AI systems from end to end across multiple domains.

   <br>